 Aluminum has been used in building architecture and construction since the 1920s.
 Why aluminum’s continued to be so useful is because of how strong, reliable, and consistent its performance is as well as the attractiveness and adaptability of its aesthetic.
-Aluminum can be found in some of the world’s most impressive architecture structures, from New York’s Empire State Building to various iconic post-war commercial constructions across North America.
+Aluminum can be found in some of the world’s most impressive architectural structures, from New York’s Empire State Building to various iconic post-war commercial constructions across North America.

 Beyond all this, aluminum’s flexible in appearance so much so that it can be manipulated to reflect almost any aesthetic.
-From an architecture standpoint, this means being able to give a look to something while using a stronger and/or less expensive material as an alternative.
+From an architecture standpoint, this means being able to give a look at something while using a stronger and/or less expensive material as an alternative.
 For example, in 1994, the Empire State Building chose aluminum to replace its over 5,000 window frames which were originally built with steel.
-The aluminum here was given the aesthetic of the original steel frames down to the paint color and everything.
+The aluminum here was given the aesthetic of the original steel frames down to the paint colour and everything.
 This is far from the only restoration wherein aluminum was used to duplicate or maintain a certain look.

-Aluminum in architecture brings with it a high level of performance wherein it will serve dual purpose in look and function.
+Aluminum in architecture brings with it a high level of performance wherein it will serve a dual purpose in look and function.
 Aluminum can provide decades of use, is less expensive than its counterparts like steel, and is widely available.
-Today, you can use aluminum used architecturally across a wide variety of projects including in roofing, flashing, wall panels, skyscrapers, tower structures, elevators, ornamental trims, and more.
+Today, you can use aluminum used architecturally across a wide variety of projects including roofing, flashing, wall panels, skyscrapers, tower structures, elevators, ornamental trims, and more.